szbihary/scoober/README.md

 sender.
 Otherwise the number is not divided and the original number is sent back.
 The same rules are applied until one player reaches the number 1.
 That player wins the game.

+## Requirements

+- Node.js - Use LTS version

 ## Setup game

 `npm install` - install dependencies

-`cd ./src/server` - go to server directory
+`cd ./src/server` - go to the server directory

 `npm install` - install server dependencies

+`cd ../..` - go to the root directory

 `npm start` - start the game ;)